 What are the guidelines if I donate to a particular agency?

-The best way to help the most people is by giving to the Community Fund.
-However, if you wish to give a portion of your gift to a favorite nonprofit 501(c)3, you may do so.
-UWMC recommends that you donate at least 50% of your gift to the Community Fund and make a donation of at least $60.
+One option to help a broad range of people is by giving to the United Way Community Fund.
+However, if you wish to give a portion or all of your gift to a favorite nonprofit 501(c) (3) organization, you may do so, just so long as the minimum donation per agency is $60.

 How do I track my contributions for tax purposes?